-This PhD position, part of the UrbanSplash project within the Smart City initiative, aims to revolutionize the monitoring of bathing water quality (BWQ) by addressing critical limitations in current systems.
+This PhD position is part of the UrbanSplash project under the Smart City initiative, aims to revolutionize the monitoring of bathing water quality (BWQ) by addressing critical limitations in current systems.
 Existing methods for detecting faecal indicator bacteria (FIB), such as E. coli and enterococci, are slow, often taking 18-72 hours or more, which delays risk mitigation and fails to protect public health effectively.
 The research focuses on developing innovative solutions combining low-cost sensors with advanced machine learning (ML) and physics-informed neural network (PINN) models to provide real-time, high-resolution BWQ data and spatial predictions.
-By integrating multiple data streams, including real-time sensor readings, meteorological forecasts, and hydrometric data, this work will enable rapid detection and forecasting of pollution events, improve public health safety, and promote sustainable use of urban water bodies.
+By integrating multiple data sources, including real-time sensor readings, meteorological forecasts, and hydrometric data, this work will enable rapid detection and forecasting of pollution events, improve public health safety, and promote sustainable use of urban water bodies.
+RQ1) What is the most reliable and accurate calibration relationship between the laboratory analysis and the hourly sensor measurements?
+RQ2) Which machine learning models are suitable for hourly and daily forecasting of microbiological water quality including sensor measurements and site specific physical environmental and weather data?
+RQ3) How does the new modelling platform improve and inform public health protection measures as they relate to European Bathing Water Directive?

-Research field: Information and communication technology

-Supervisors: Prof. Dr. Sadok Ben Yahia

-Dr. Uljana Reinsalu

-Availability: This position is available.

-Offered by: School of Information Technologies

-Department of Computer Systems

-Application deadline: Applications are accepted between January 01, 2025 00:00 and January 24, 2025 23:59 (Europe/Zurich)
+Research field: Supervisors: Information and communication technology Jeffrey Andrew Tuhtan Dr. Illiana Reinsalu Availability: Offered by: This position is available.
+School of Information Technologies Application deadline: Department of Computer Systems Applications are accepted between June 01, 2025 00:00 and June 30, 2025 23:59 (Europe/Zurich)